specs-feup/onnx-flow/README.md

 ## Programmatic Usage

-In addition to the CLI, `ONNX2DFG` can be used programmatically by importing its functions in your project.
+In addition to the CLI, `onnx-flow` can be used programmatically by importing its functions in your project.
 This allows you to parse ONNX files, manipulate data-flow graphs, and generate outputs programmatically.
 The available functions are the following:

 ### `onnxFileParser`
 Parses an ONNX file or JSON graph into an ONNX object.